Debt & Credit Help Paying Off Debt

 • Credit needed: Not disclosed, Best Egg checks other factors in addition to your credit score

 For those looking to consolidate debt with a poor credit score, Best Egg likely still has an option for you.
 In fact, applying for a loan with Best Egg won’t even affect your score if you’re not approved.
-If you are approved, you could receive funding in just 24 hours.
+I like the quick and simple application process that lets you know if you’re approved instantly, and you can have the funds within one to three business days.

 Best Egg also has tools to help you build your financial health.
 Along with a mobile app to manage your loan, you can access your credit score for free and get regular updates as you pay your loan down.
 You’ll also get insights so you can focus on making financial moves that improve your score.